 And perhaps even more shocking is the fact that many of the people who responded to the survey said they know that clicking links that were posted or emailed by strangers can lead to virus infections and other serious problems, but they do it anyway simply because they are curious about where the link will take them!

-My advice is to avoid clicking any links on Facebook unless you know and trust the people who posted them completely AND you know for a fact that the account the link was posted from is legitimate since fake copycat accounts are rampant on Facebook these days.
+My advice is to avoid clicking any links on Facebook unless you know and completely trust the people who posted them AND you know for a fact that the account the link was posted from is legitimate since fake clone accounts are rampant on Facebook these days.

 Of course if you know and trust the original poster and you’re absolutely sure they’re the one that posted a link, you can probably go ahead and click it with no problems.